kadirtastepe/LSF-and-MTF-Measurement/README.md

 <img src="http://latex.codecogs.com/svg.latex?R_{pxmm}&space;\cong&space;&space;40.84&space;px/mm&space;" title="http://latex.codecogs.com/svg.latex?R_{pxmm} \cong 40.84 px/mm " />

-Which means there is an approximately 41 pixel per mm.
-With this ratio we can use both dimensions.
+Which means there is approximately 41 pixel per mm.
+With this ratio, we can use both dimensions.
 I take a small sample(red region in Figure 2) with paint from the whole picture and using MATLAB analyzed it.
 Because I do not have enough equipment to analyse the whole picture.
 Of course in several methods the whole picture could be analyzed.
-But slice of a whole picture is enough to calculate the line spread function.
+But a slice of the whole picture is enough to calculate the line spread function.

 ### Finding Intensity Profile of Images
-Now we need information about intensities of pixels in sample image.
+Now we need information about the intensities of pixels in the sample image.

 ### Matlab Code for Finding Intensity and Pixels
-Small samples taken as we see in Figure 2 from the Figure 1 by using paint.
-Plotting intensities of small samples of grayscaled image pixels in vertical and horizontal directions gives intensity profile of the image.
+Small samples were taken as we see in Figure 2 from Figure 1 by using paint.
+Plotting intensities of small samples of grayscaled image pixels in vertical and horizontal directions gives the intensity profile of the image.

 ```Matlab
 clear all, close all, clc